 So, what is there to like about this model?
 Well, it has everything you could need in a safety razor.
 It has a beautiful chrome finish, and it’s design makes it very easy to clean, with no blade exposureas the head of this model is quite long.
 It has a longer handle than both the Merkur and the EJ, which will suit some people more.
 This safety razor has been one of the best sellers for the past decade and more, and it’s stood the test of time.

-I do think that some beginners would benefit from using this model, although I have labelled it as intermediate as it is more aggressive than the EJ Kelvin for example.
+I do think that some beginners would benefit from using this model, although I have labelled it as intermediate as it is sharper than the EJ Kelvin, for example.
 Overall, it is a solid option if you’re looking to get back to traditional wet shaving, though bear in mind that it does provide an aggressive shave.

 Weishi Long Handle Butterfly Safety Razor